 Second Life is an example of a 3D virtual environment that has been widely utilized in universities and colleges.
 It provides an immersive, simulated "real life" environment in which individuals can participate via computers [106].
 In clinical situations, individuals can enter a virtual world in which there is a digital representation of a therapist's office or a health clinic and avatars representing practitioners and clients/patients [109].
 In such an environment, individuals may react and respond to stimuli or scenarios, while the clinician counsels, educates, and/ or coaches [185].
 One example is the use of Second Life to work through symptoms of social anxiety, allowing clients to practice interacting with others [145].
 The use of the 3D virtual environment offers practitioners the ability to control the environment while simultaneously provide an enriched and "reallife" platform for clients to practice skills [106].
+VR in the form of simulators used in the treatment of clients with PTSD has been widely used, and there does not appear to be any difference in reduction of PTSD symptoms when comparing VR exposure to traditional exposure therapies [246].
 It is possible that using avatars and immersive environments can facilitate client reflection and naming emotions [220].

 A pilot study using a virtual environment platform called eMagin HMD was employed to facilitate smoking cessation [107].
 A total of 90 regular smokers were randomly assigned to two virtual environment conditions that offered a similar setting; however, one condition offered the ability for participants to virtually crush a cigarette, and the other condition offered participants the ability to grasp and squeeze a ball.
 In both conditions, participants were involved in six weekly psychoeducational sessions on smoking cessation facilitated by nurses.
 Findings indicated that participants in the virtual cigarette crushing condition had lower levels of nicotine addiction and were less likely to drop out of the psychoeducational sessions compared with the participants in the virtual ball condition.
 The authors speculated that investing time and effort into crushing cigarettes successfully bolstered participants' motivation to quit smoking [107].